 After a rollercoaster first NFL season as the Carolina Panthers quarterback, Teddy Bridgewater renegotiated his contract with Carolina before being traded to the Denver Broncos.
 How did Bridgewater’s contract look before the trade, and how does it shape up in terms of salary cap numbers after the new deal was signed?

-Teddy Bridgewater signed a three-year contract in Carolina
+Teddy Bridgewater signed a three-year contract in Carolina in 2020

 After spending two seasons with the New Orleans Saints as Drew Brees’ backup, Bridgewater hit free agency in 2020.
 He signed a three-year contract in Carolina worth $63 million.
 Within the contract, there was $33 million guaranteed, with a $15 million signing bonus.